 Electives occur in the primary care and specialty offices (which may include inpatient consults), as well as in the JFK community clinic.

-- Interns are on back up call/jeopardy one week a month, covering inpatient duties as need be.
+- Interns are on back up call/jeopardy approximately 4 weeks per year, covering inpatient or JFK duties as needed.

 - Weekly: Medical grand rounds

 - Academic Half Days: imbedded in JFK clinic weeks and covers topics including communication seminars, POCUS training, study skills, billing and coding and much more!